Technology

 Kitchen worktops

-A new worktop can be an inexpensive way to modernise your kitchen, depending on what type you want - granite and solid worktops can be the most expensive, from around £150 for one metre, and laminate worktops, which replicate a number of materials, from around £30 for one metre.
+A new worktop can be an inexpensive way to modernise your kitchen, depending on what type you want - granite and solid worktops can be the most expensive, from around £150 per square, and laminate worktops, which replicate a number of materials, from around £30 per square metre.

-Our page on kitchen costs has more information on how much it costs, including labour, to replace and repair tired old worktops.
+Our page on kitchen costs has more information on how much it might cost, including labour, to replace and repair tired old worktops.

 Open-plan kitchen